js-works/js-dom-builders/README.md

 # js-dom-factories
 *js-dom-factories* provides some helper functions for creating virtual DOM elements.
-It's a simple alternative to JSX.<br>
+It's some kind of simple alternative to JSX.<br>

 Currently adapters for the following UI libraries are available: